DIY Succulent Planter Using an Old Can

 How to make a recycled succulent planter from an old olive oil tin.
 This project shows how to create the holes in the tin, and plant it up with a variety of succulents #gardening #diygarden #succulents

-Keep the planter horizontal until the succulents are well established
+Keep the planter horizontal until the succulents are well-established.

-With the planter on its side, fill the holes in with succulent plants.
+With the planter on its side, fill the holes with succulent plants.
 Press them in gently and add more compost to tuck them in.
 Water them through the holes and now let the plants grow for at least a week, if not two, keeping them moist and in a warm and sheltered place.
-If you give them that time then they’ll anchor themselves in with roots and won’t fall out when you turn the planter upright.
+If you give them that time, they’ll anchor themselves in with roots and won’t fall out when you turn the planter upright.

-More Succulent Inspiration
+More Succulent Ideas

 Leave a Reply